Product End Of Life – EOL Announcements

 A growing number of businesses have legacy UPS systems approaching end of life.
-Referred to by many acronyms; EOL (End of Life), EOSL (End of Service Life), aging equipment poses a significant, and unpredictable threat to mission critical uptime.
-Systems entering or nearing the end of their product life cycle (Product End of Life) are vulnerable to dwindling supplies of replacement parts or lack of service and support (End of Service).
+Referred to by acronyms such as EOL (End of Life) or EOSL (End of Service Life), aging equipment poses a significant, and unpredictable threat to mission critical uptime.
+Systems entering or nearing the end of their product life cycle are vulnerable to dwindling supplies of replacement parts or lack of service and support (End of Service).
 Power Solutions wants to be your proactive partner in developing your end of life replacement plan.

-Refer to the chart below for UPS systems scheduled for end of life.
-If you have one of these installed at your site, chances are that it has been over ten years since the power requirements of your facility have been assessed and that the requirements used to size and configure your existing system have changed.
+Refer to the chart below for UPS systems approaching their end of life.
+If you have one of these systems installed at your site, chances are that it has been over ten years since the power requirements of your facility have been assessed.
+It is likely that the requirements used to size and configure your existing system have changed.
 How will you choose next generation product replacements?

-Changes to Your System Since Your Last Assessment that May Influence Replacement for End Of Life Product
+Changes to Your System that May Influence Your Choice of Replacement Product

 - Age of current generator or a new generator addition